Near Miss Reporting

 Click on an image below to download the poster.

-In partnership with other members of the Tidal Thames Water Safety Forum (the RNLI, the Met Police, the London Fire Brigade, the London Ambulance Service and the Maritime & Coastguard Agency), we've developed a drowning prevention strategy for the tidal River Thames, launched by HRH the Duke of Cambridge (May 2019).
+In partnership with other members of the Tidal Thames Water Safety Forum (the RNLI, the Met Police, the London Fire Brigade, the London Ambulance Service and the Maritime & Coastguard Agency), we've developed a drowning prevention strategy for the tidal River Thames, launched by HRH the Duke of Cambridge in May 2019.

 Pilot ladder training